balvig/chili/README.md

 ## Usage

-Chili extensions are like mini apps that are created inside your main app's vendor directory using using the "chili" command.
+Chili extensions are like mini apps that are created inside your main app's vendor directory using using the "chili" generator.

 ### Creating a new chili extension

-As an example, assuming you want to add a new extension named "social" that exposes a new social feature in the form of a like-button to a subset of users, first run within your main app:
+As an example, assuming you want to add a new extension named "social" that exposes a new social feature in the form of a like-button to a subset of users, first within your main app run:

-    $ chili new social
+    $ rails g chili social

 This is basically a shortcut for running the `rails plugin new` engine generator with a custom template and will: